-Rule 1.2 Supply Chain
+1.2.
+Supply Chain

-Any reference to the "supply chain" or "suppliers" in these Rules shall include clients, suppliers, agents, intermediaries and any other relevant entities participating in the Accredited Member's Gold and/or Precious Metals supply chain.
+Any reference to the "supply chain" or "suppliers" in these Rules shall include clients, suppliers, agents, intermediaries and any other relevant entities whether upstream or downstream in the supply chain relating to the Accredited Member's conduct of business.

-Any reference to an "ultimate beneficial owner" shall mean any person (legally incorporated or natural) holding 5 % or more of the share capital in any corporate entity.
+Any reference to an "ultimate beneficial owner" shall mean any person (legally incorporated or natural) who holds 10% or more of the share capital in any corporate entity.

-Compliance statement: Fully Complied
+Compliance statement:

 Al Etihad Gold is committed to 1.
 Follow Rules and regulations related to our business activity; 2.
-Follow International best practices and market standards; 3.
+Follow international best practices and market standards; 3.
 Operates in accordance with the OECD Due Diligence Guidnace for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and its Supplement in Gold & the DMCC Rules for Risk Based Due Diligence in the Gold and Precious Metals Supply Chain.